carmen-ruby/carmen/README.md

     Carmen.i18n_backend = YourI18nBackend.new

 The object used as a backend must respond to `t` with a single argument (the key being looked up).
-This key will look something like `en.world.us.il.name`.
+This key will look something like `world.us.il.name`.

 ## Setting the locale